deadlyvipers/dojo_rules/introduction.md

 This is my intro file.
+My favorite path on Code School is Javascript.